 For trees that were shade tolerant, they suggested hemlocks and ironwood.
 Two summers ago, we planted 2 very small hemlocks in the back part of our woods.
-I see some growth this spring and gave them cow manure and also some Miracle Gro.
+I see some growth this spring and gave them aged cow manure (worked into the soil) and also some Miracle-Gro.
 I just need to be patient.
 Hemlocks make a good screen with their thick branches.

 Here's What the Needles on a Hemlock Look Like

 Find the Right Plants for Your Shaded Areas